Your TV can make an excellent display.

 Older, analog television was roughly equivalent to a digital resolution of 486 × 440.

-When outputting to a digital television, you’ll want to set your computer’s output resolution to one of those — preferably the highest-quality resolution supported.
+When using a digital television, you’ll want to set your computer’s output resolution to one of those — preferably the highest-quality resolution supported.

-One of the artifacts of analog broadcast television is the concept of “overscan”.
-Analog signals actually included information that was technically off the edges of the television screen.
-Most TV video was encoded with this knowledge, so as not to try to display something off the edge of the screen.
-Most analog TVs had both vertical and horizontal adjustments to control how much of the image was actually included in the visible area.
+One of the artifacts of analog television is the concept of overscan.
+Analog signals included information that was slightly off the edges of the screen.
+Most TV video was encoded to avoid displaying something that would end up off the edge.
+Most analog TVs had both vertical and horizontal adjustments to control how much of the image was included in the visible area.

 Then came digital.

 Digital televisions, however, occasionally carry the concept of overscan forward.
 The result is that, depending on many factors, you might only be seeing 1900 × 1060 pixels of your 1920 × 1080 high-definition video: 10 pixels might be “lost” off of each edge.
-When watching a television show this might not matter, but when using that TV as a computer display, it could mean missing a portion of items, such as your taskbar, off the edge of the screen.
+When watching a television show, this might not matter, but when using that TV as a computer display, it could mean some portion of items, such as your taskbar, goes off the edge of the screen.

 If this happens, there are really only two alternatives:

-- If your TV has a width and height adjustment, see if you can get it to display the full image of whatever it is you’re looking at.
+- If your TV has a width and height adjustment, see if you can get it to display the full image of whatever you’re looking at.

 - Adjust Windows to a display at a smaller resolution.
 This doesn’t always work, and is highly dependent on the video card used in your computer.